chasep255/BallisticsToolkit/README.md

 ## Contributing

 Pull requests are welcome.
 By submitting a PR that is merged, you agree to the contribution terms in [CONTRIBUTING.md](CONTRIBUTING.md) (copyright assignment + exclusive commercial license).

+## Disclaimer

+These tools are for educational and entertainment purposes.
+The calculators and simulators use physics-based models with approximations and may not accurately predict real-world results.
+Do not rely on these tools for any purpose where incorrect data could be hazardous.
+See the [Terms of Service](https://www.ballisticstoolkit.com/terms.html) for full details.

 ## License